thess/callattendant-wiki/User-Guide.md

 This section shows you the last 10 calls received.

 * The Phone Numbers in the Caller column are links to the View Call page, where you can get all the details about the call.
-* The Actions column shows you what action was taken by the Call Attendant, include whether a voice message was recorded, and whether it has been played or not.
+* The Actions column shows you what action was taken by the Call Attendant, include whether a voice message was recorded, and whether the message has been played or not.
 * The color of the rows indicates whether the caller is currently in the Permitted Numbers list (green) or Blocked Numbers list (red).

 ---